carpentries-incubator/managing-computational-projects/episodes/02-motivation.md

 - "What are the challenges for teams and management?"
 - "Are there procedures and protocols that can help?"
 objectives:
-- "Understand how this course will help your research (and career)."
+- "Understand how this training material will help your research (and career)."
 keypoints:
 - "motivations"
 ---